 Can I practice using the app before league night?

 Not in a real scheduled match.
 Scoring anything in a live match, even unintentionally, marks it as played.
-Use the tutorial videos in the help section instead.
-Access them by tapping your initials in the circle at the top right of the Scorekeeper screen.
+The app includes tutorial videos in the help section, accessible by tapping your initials in the circle at the top right of the Scorekeeper screen.

 What if a player is not showing up in the roster search?